 Myth: I will need to pay income taxes on the forgiven mortgage debt.

-Myth: My credit will be ruined if I short sell my home.
+Myth: My credit will be ruined if I short sale my home.

 Also, the way that the bank reports the short sale to the credit bureaus will make a difference in the severity of the impact on your credit score.
 This is why it’s very important that you understand the lender’s terms BEFORE you agree on how the mortgage loan will close and be reported to the credit bureaus.
-If your mortgage lender reports that your mortgage has been “paid in full,” then your score won’t be hurt as much as if it was reported as “settled for less than full balance.”
+If your mortgage lender reports that your mortgage has been paid in full, then your score won’t be hurt as much as if it were reported as “settled for less than full balance.”

-Myth: I won’t be able to short sell my home unless I’m late on my payments.
+Myth: I won’t be able to short sale my home unless I’m late on my payments.

-Truth: You may still be able to short sell if there are other circumstances that prevent you from keeping your home, such as relocating for a job.
+Truth: You may still be able to short sale if there are other circumstances that prevent you from keeping your home, such as relocating for a job.

-It’s true that lenders will give more consideration to homeowners that are late on their payments since it shows a hardship.
-However, if you are able to explain to your lender in your “hardship letter” why you need to sell the house (e.g. lost your job and had to relocate to another area to find another job), your lender may approve your short sale.
+It’s true that lenders will give more consideration to homeowners who are late on their payments since it shows a hardship.
+However, if you are able to explain to your lender in your “hardship letter” why you need to sell the house (e.g., you lost your job and had to relocate to another area to find another job), your lender may approve your short sale.

 All these guidelines mentioned above could change at any time.
 Consulting a tax advisor, real estate agent and an attorney before making a decision will help you make a more educated decision.

-We hope that this article helps you come up with questions to ask as you determine whether a short sale is for you.
+We hope this article helps you come up with questions to ask as you determine whether a short sale is for you.
 If you’re also looking for a mortgage for your new home, get your questions answered by a Home Loan Expert today!
 You can also contact us directly at (800) 785-4788.